 This message gets lost in the press these days.

-According to a journal article in Trends in Microbiology, a person’s nutritional status is an often neglected cause of a virus’s virulence, or a virus’s potency.
+According to a journal article in Trends in Microbiology, a person’s nutritional status is an often neglected cause of a virus’s virulence or a virus’s potency.

 This means that if you eat a poor diet full of processed foods and junk foods, or restrict your diet for various reasons, your body won’t be able to fight off viruses quickly or effectively.

-Other factors that cause a virus to rage within the body is lack of sleep and stress.
+Other factors that cause a virus to rage within the body are lack of sleep and stress.
 The circadian clock can have direct effects on virus reproduction in the body and also has effects on your body’s ability to fight infection with both innate and adaptive immunity

 Stress robs the body’s resources and causes poor sleep, and so stress indirectly causes the immune response to be dampened too.